mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 </filter-list>
 {% endprism %}

-And in our parent Vue instance, let's define the `showFilterStrength` method that's bound to the emitted `filter-double-tapped` event.

-{% prism js %}

-// parent Vue instance
-methods: {
-  showFilterStrength: function () {
-    this.showingFilterStrength = true
-  }
-}
-{% endprism %}

 ### The Photo Preview Component

-The Photo Preview component has a newfound responsibility: showing the user how their photo will appear, given the selected filter **and** filter strength.
+Our Photo Preview component has a newfound responsibility: showing the user a preview of their photo, given the selected filter **and** its strength.

-So, we need to make a few changes here:
+Accordingly, we'll need to make a few updates.

 1. Update the `template` field on our component to render two `div`s, one stacked on top of the other.
+We're doing this to create a crude "mask"
 2. Read the `activeFilterStrength` value from our `<strength-slider>` as a prop, and use that to determine how transparent the top div should be (i.e., how "strong" the filter should appear)

 {% prism js %}